RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/apps-monitoring.md

 ![catalog_deploy_success]({% image_path catalog_deploy_success.png %})

-You can also check if the deployment is complete via CodeReady Workspace `Terminal`:
+You can also check if the deployment is complete via CodeReady Workspaces `Terminal`:

 `oc rollout status -w dc/catalog -n userXX-catalog`